 Theme evenings and other social functions are optional as are pre and post congress professional tours and sightseeing tours.

-A program for accompanying persons during the IEA Triennial Congress is desirable.

 For reporting requirements, the following criteria will apply:

 Once approval has been obtained from the Council for the IEA Triennial Congress, the organizers are required to submit reports to the Council at its annual meetings describing progress to date and any difficulties experienced or foreseen.